pedrocrvz/earnest-ernest-marketplace/docs/avoiding_common_attacks.md

 Order is not a big issue in this project, miners can not influence directly the outcome of execution as no function relies on order to correctly execute.
 The only function that may be affected by this is the `withdraw`, as if order is different the balance may be differetn, however is not a big issue because the owner can withdraw whenever he wants and only him can do it.

-This project does not rely on dates or date variable that can be manipuled.
+This project does not have logic relying on dates or dates variables that can be manipuled.
 Although `block.timestamp` is used, it does not affect in any way the execution.
 It is simply used as a timestamp to generate a random id for the products: `bytes32 _id = keccak256( abi.encodePacked(_name, _quantity, block.timestamp));`, so it's not important if the date is correct but that it provides differents inputs.

 ## Integer Overflow and Underflow